Roboguy420/Gex2PS1ModelExporter/README.md

 > cmake --build .
 ```

-If all has went well, both gex2ps1modelexporter and gex2ps1modelnameslister will be built in the folder with no errors.
+If all has went well, gex2ps1modelexporter will be built in the folder with no errors.

 ### Install
 If you wish to install the program, navigate to where the makefile is (this should be out/build/[preset] relative to the source code).